Tyrone073/Tyrone073/README.md

 - 👋 Hi, I’m @Tyrone073
 - 👀 I’m interested in Develop software and create a home automation
-- 🌱 I’m currently learning Electrical installations
+- 🌱 I’m currently learning Electrical installations and software developer
 - 💞️ I’m looking to collaborate on the course Alura latam and ONE Oracle
 - 📫 How to reach me ...